 - Integrated SDN and service mesh with support for network microsegmentation.

-- Support for securing remote storage volumes.
+- Support for providing security for remote storage volumes.

 - Red Hat Enterprise Linux CoreOS, optimized for running containers at scale with strong isolation.